Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Gauge fields localization

-where $S$ is the Stueckelberg-like scalar field and $G(\phi)$ is a function of the scalar field.
+where $S$ is the Stueckelberg-like scalar field.
 This action has the advantage of being gauge-invariant.
-It is important to point out that the Stueckelberg-like field acts as an auxiliary field and does not represent a physical degree of freedom.
+It is important to point out that the Stueckelberg-like field acts as an auxiliary field and does not represent a physical degree of freedom, and it will not affect either the zero-mode or the massive modes as it will be shown ahead.
+In this sense, we introduced the Stueckelberg-like scalar field only to obtain a gauge-invariant mechanism of field localization.
 Moreover, such a mechanism can be straightforwardly extended to the Kalb-Ramond field \cite{Vaquera-Araujo:2014tia}.

-Now, our goal is to use this kind of coupling to investigate the localization of the gauge field and Kalb-Ramond field on the braneworld scenarios constructed in $f(T,B)$ gravity.
-To do this, we will be considered a function $G$ that depends on the torsion scalar and the boundary term.
+Now, our goal is to use this kind of coupling to investigate the localization of the gauge vector and Kalb-Ramond fields on the braneworld scenarios constructed in $f(T,B)$ gravity.
+To this end, we will consider a function $G$ that depends on the torsion scalar and the boundary term.